Biomarkers – Why are biomarkers so important for drug development?

 Stage 3.
 Clinical Research – Drugs are tested in patient populations to test safety and efficacy

 Stage 4.
-Review – review and assessment by regulatory authority
+Review – review and assessment by a regulatory authority

 Stage 5.
 Post-market safety monitoring – drug monitoring once the drug is available to the public